Pentagon identifies 2 service members killed in Afghanistan

-The Pentagon on Saturday identified two U.S. service members who were killed in Afghanistan earlier this week.
+The Pentagon on Saturday identified two U.S. service members who were killed in Afghanistan on Friday.

 U.S. Army Green Beret Sgt.
 1st Class Will Lindsay and Spc.
-Joseph P. Collette were killed during an operation on Friday, officials said.
+Joseph P. Collette were killed during a military operation, officials said.

 Lindsay, 33, of Cortez, Colo., died in Kunduz “as a result of wounds sustained while engaged in combat operations as part of the Operation Freedom’s Sentinel,” said Lt.
 Col. Loren Bymer, a U.S. Army Special Operations Command spokesman.